pmcder/insurance-companies/readme.md

 This project is the back end for my insurance company lookup tool.
-To view the tool on my personal website [click here](http://pmcderm.io) and navigate to Insurance Company Lookup
+To view the tool on my personal website [click here](http://pmcderm.io) and navigate to Insurance Company Lookup.
+Although the database is simple, I used this application to deepen my knowledge of Spring, Spring Security, and JWT.

 ### Building